rustycruiselabs/rustycruiselabs.github.io/README.md

-# Static Website for Rusty Dev Tail
+# Static Website for RustyCruise Labs